treeverse/lakeFS/docs/contributing.md

 ```shell
 make checks-validator
 ```
 lakeFS uses [go fmt](https://golang.org/cmd/gofmt/) as a style guide for Go code.

+Created a system test as part of the change?
+Want to ensure our CI job passes before pushing the changes remotely?
+Use [this](https://github.com/treeverse/lakeFS/blob/master/esti/README.md)  guide to enable local execution of our system tests
+{: .note .note-info }

 ## Submitting a pull request